erykjj/jwlmanager/README.txt

 Notes (Category) that are stored within it.
 These will be organized in a tree view, which you can group (Grouping) by either the publication, the language, and (depending on what you are currently viewing) you may also have the option to group by year, color or tag.
+Drag-and-drop to open also works.

-Notes that are not associated with any publication (created directly in the Personal Study space), are listed as * FREE * and with * NO LANGUAGE *.
+Notes that are not associated with any publication (created directly in the Personal Study space), are listed as * OTHER * and with * NO LANGUAGE *.
 Notes that aren’t tagged will be listed as * UN-TAGGED *.
 And in the Detailed view, any publication with no additional information will show * BLANK *.